Diversity Dividends Collective

 - Smaller legal departments or those that do not yet have outside counsel diversity programs can join the MTN Diversity Dividends Collective for an effective and simple way to create and sustain a new and holistic program, leveraging the learnings from other companies, with minimal resources from their in-house team and maximum effectiveness from and to the greater Collective.

-At a high level, the MTN Diversity Dividends Collective asks legal departments to commit to four actions with regard to outside counsel diversity metrics:
+At a high level, the MTN Diversity Dividends Collective asks legal departments to commit to the following actions with regard to outside counsel diversity metrics:

 How Do Legal Departments Benefit?

-Working together as a Collective, participation should produce four dividends for participants and the legal profession over time:
+Working together as a Collective, the goal is to generate four dividends for participants and the legal profession over time:

-- Increased diversity of the teams working on participants’ matters;
+- Increased the diversity of the teams working on client matters;

 - Sharper focus and insight into who, as part of those diverse teams, is doing the high-level work and getting leadership and business credit to ensure an equitable distribution of power and economics on client teams;

-- Accountability for law firms and legal departments that is transparent and consequential — using both carrot and stick — with legal departments moving work towards and away from law firms based on their diversity progress over time;
+- Accountability for law firms and legal departments that is transparent and consequential with legal departments moving work towards and away from law firms based on progress over time;

-- Broad systemic change in the legal field through industry-wide coalescence around the granular diversity metrics that really matter and the collective “power of the purse” to wield the aggregate legal spend of hundreds of legal departments.
+- Broad systemic change in the legal field through industry-wide coalescence around the granular diversity and inclusion metrics that really matter and the collective’s broad influence on 300+ law firms.

-In addition, upon registration, participants receive a Diversity Dividends Toolkit with everything they need to successfully implement Diversity Dividends, including:
+In addition, upon registration, participants receive access to a Knowledge Bank with resources needed to successfully implement Diversity Dividends, including:

 - Timelines and action items for the registration year and the following year;

-- Draft communications about the Collective to send to outside counsel; and
+- Draft communications about the Collective to send to internal colleagues and outside counsel;

-- FAQs to share with law firms and communicate what the Diversity Dividends means to them.
+- FAQs to share with law firms and communicate what Diversity Dividends means to them;

 - How many associates, counsel, and partners who worked on our legal department’s matters during the past calendar year are: (a) women, (b) from underrepresented racial and ethnic groups (disaggregated by population, if possible), (c) LGBTQ+ lawyers, and (d) lawyers with disabilities?